Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/editing.rst

 Relax pose is somewhat related to the above topic, but it is only useful with keyframed bones.
-When you edit such a bone (and hence take it "away" from its "keyed position"), using this command will progressively "bring it back" to its "keyed position", with smaller and smaller steps as it comes near it.
+When you edit such a bone (and hence take it "away" from its "keyed position"), using this tool will progressively "bring it back" to its "keyed position", with smaller and smaller steps as it comes near it.